content-left-bg.png

 PublishingPageContent

-Keeping children safe is the number one priority of early childhood professionals, and the Queensland Government is taking action to further strengthen child protection in services.
+Keeping children safe is the number one priority of early childhood professionals.

-Queensland is implementing child safe standards, which were developed in response to the Royal Commission into Institutional Responses to Child Sexual Abuse’s recommendations.
+The Queensland Government is introducing child safe standards, developed in response to the Royal Commission into Institutional Responses to Child Sexual Abuse’s recommendations.

 Embedding child safe standards